-This article is part of a series highlighting the exemplary wine experiences that California has to offer, partnered by E. & J. Gallo.
+This article is part of a series highlighting the exemplary wine experiences that California has to offer, partnered by J Vineyards & Winery and Louis M. Martini Winery.
 Check out the article series here!

 For J Vineyards & Winery, storytelling has always come naturally.
 Founded in 1986, the first story it set out to tell was that of Sonoma County’s Russian River Valley.
 By honoring the California land where its vineyards were sown and implementing traditional winemaking techniques, J Vineyards has not only been able to craft exceptional sparkling and varietal wines but also has managed to bottle the very essence of Sonoma County.
 Over the last 36 years, its efforts have only increased, first by developing a five-course food and wine pairing experience that takes advantage of the abundance of local ingredients, and now by tapping other notable storytellers to share in the bounty, like chef Jenny Dorsey.

 Dorsey has made it her mission to use culinary art as a statement that advocates for inclusivity in today’s world.
 As a Chinese-American chef and activist, she continuously upends expectations on the plate by combining unusual ingredients or making a metaphor out of the dish’s components, like baking a Chinese mooncake using traditional French techniques.
 She runs a nonprofit, Studio ATAO (āh-tào stands for “all together at once”), which serves as part-think tank, part-educational platform for the food industry, and she’s known for pushing the limits of what a dinner party should be.